 Happens twice in ChalkZone.
 First, in Double Trouble when Skrawl and Craniac 4 team up to destroy the Chalk Mine and make Rudy their slave.
 Then in Snap VS Boorat, Vinnie and Terry join forces to try to steal the magic chalk and expose ChalkZone.

-X-Men has an episode with Magneto, Mr. Sinister, Mystique and Apocalypse teaming up together.
+"Beyond Good and Evil", the four-part premiere of the second-to-last season of X-Men has Magneto, Mr. Sinister, Mystique and Apocalypse teaming up together.
 However, Apocalypse initially lied to Magneto that his goal was to create a mutant utopia while his real End Of The World plans clash with Magneto's, thus causing him and Mystique to turn against Apocalypse.
 Mr. Sinister is all game with "let's destroy everything!" though.

 The Joker and the Weeper in The Vile and the Villainous!
 Notable because Joker was actually proud of the Weeper betraying him to be the sole king of crime, only to be disappointed when Batman thwarts them anyway.

 Double-subverted and lampshaded example in Evil under the Sea!
 Orm and Black Manta have teamed up to take atlantis away from AQUAMAN, and are outrageously gloating over the latter's capture...